 This book carried me along very quickly and I read it in almost one sitting captured by the tension of wanting to know how the boys handle the menace and what happens next. - ReadPlus

 Wide open skies, hidden country lanes, spooky escarpments, baking heat and bone-chilling cold - Victoria's Wimmera district is ripe for use as a backdrop for a novel. - Weekend Gold Coast Bulletin

 Mark Brandi's bestselling novel, Wimmera, won the coveted British Crime Writers' Association Debut Dagger, and was named Best Debut at the 2018 Australian Indie Book Awards.
 It was also shortlisted for the Australian Book Industry Awards Literary Fiction Book of the Year, and the Matt Richell Award for New Writer of the Year.
-His second novel, The Rip, is to be published by Hachette Australia in March 2019.
-It is already receiving critical acclaim.
+His second novel, The Rip, was published to critical acclaim by Hachette Australia in March 2019.

 Mark's shorter work has appeared in The Guardian, The Age, the Big Issue, and in journals both here and overseas.
 His writing is also sometimes heard on ABC Radio National.

 Mark graduated with a criminal justice degree and worked extensively in the justice system, before changing direction and deciding to write.
 Originally from Italy, he grew up in rural Victoria.
 Mark now lives in Melbourne and is working on his next work of fiction.